Corcept Therapeutics

 Corcept Therapeutics Inc. is a pharmaceutical company engaged in the discovery, development and commercialization of drugs for the treatment of severe metabolic, psychiatric and oncologic disorders.
 Corcept has focused on the adverse effects of excess cortisol, studying new compounds that may mitigate those effects.
-Its executive team is headed by CEO, president and director Joseph K. Belanoff, MD, and by chief medical officer Robert S. Fishman, MD.
+Its executive team is headed by CEO, president and director Joseph K. Belanoff, MD.

 History

 Backed by Silicon Valley biotech investors, Corcept Therapeutics was founded in May 1998 by psychiatrists Alan Schatzberg and Joseph K. Belanoff.
 Eight years later, Corcept remained a small firm with 11 full-time employees.
 Much of its work (e.g., drug manufacturing and testing on patients) was farmed out to others.

 In June 2008, U.S. Senator Chuck Grassley, then the ranking Republican on the Senate Finance Committee, criticized Corcept cofounder and prominent psychiatrist Alan Schatzberg, chair of the psychiatry department at Stanford University School of Medicine, for not fully informing the university about the value of his shares in Corcept.
 According to Grassley, Schatzberg had reported stock holdings in Corcept worth "over $100,000," when, in fact, the psychiatrist's stake exceeded $6 million.
 In July, Stanford said that Schatzberg "appropriately disclosed any potential financial conflict of interest," but announced he would nevertheless step down temporarily as principal investigator on his National Institute of Mental Health grant to study the effectiveness of the abortion drug mifepristone as an antidepressant.
 Grassley also asked Stanford to explain its own financial ties with Corcept, saying the university held licensing agreements for mifepristone.
 The National Institutes of Health later reinstated Schatzberg as principal investigator.